khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 name: Iconography
 ---

-One of our values is to create a distinguished GitLab personality that is strong and consistent.
+One of our values is to create a distinct GitLab personality that is strong and consistent.
 Iconography is a powerful visual cue to the user and should reflect our particular sense of style.

 Icons take inspiration from elements expressed by our tanuki logomark.